 The Resurrection of Lazarus, Giotto, 1305-8, detail, including taking away the stone

 I used to think Lazarus might have been disappointed to be recalled from death.
 And perhaps Martha and Mary needed him for their survival - why else selfishly beg for Jesus' presence, especially at the cost of Jesus' own safety?
-I think now, though, that Lazarus, conformed to the will of God, may have been content with the inconvenience, accepting the new threat of violence to himself and his family as a result of Jesus' action.
-(John 12:10-11) Lazarus may have been willing to be a SIGN, if not a walking target, to further the Good News, despite any and all consequences.
+I think now, though, that Lazarus, conformed to the will of God, may have been content with the inconvenience, accepting the new threat of violence to himself and his family as a result of Jesus' action (John 12:10-11).
+Lazarus may have even been willing to be a SIGN, if not a walking target, to further the Good News, despite any and all consequences.

 Having died already, what would Lazarus have to lose?
 I've talked with people who have clinically died and been resuscitated who are no longer afraid of death.
 But it isn't just the extraordinary coming back from the dead that invigorates our own connection to the story.
 It's Lazarus living for something much larger than himself, not contingent upon his life or death.

 I overheard on older friend once describe my conversion experience in my early twenties this way: “She's Lazarus come out of the tomb.”
 In a way it was true, the first of a series of conversions and awakenings, like a hermit crab molting, leaving behind an exoskeleton time after time and, in successive increments living for something unseen and beyond myself.
 Life in Christ demands successive deaths and re-births.
 Maturing and growing in consciousness requires painful re-engagements with life-cycles of re-birth, self-sacrifice, transformation, dying, and being born again.